jameelalsalam/nestedcats/README.md

 <!-- badges: end -->

-The goal of nestedcats is to …

-Manipulate nested categorical data in a tidy way, building off of dplyr, tidygraph, and igraph

 This package aims to make it possible to store and manipulate rich hierarchical category information and do split-apply-combine operations on these categories.